jordymeow/ai-engine/readme.txt

 * Train your AI to make it better at specific tasks
 * Easily create new titles and excerpts for your posts
 * Keep track of your OpenAI usage with built-in statistics
+* Internal API for you to play with
 * Upcoming features include translation to any language and the ability to improve specific paragraphs
 * And so much more on the way!

 == Shortcode: ChatGPT & Image Generation Bot ==

 Looking to add some AI-powered chat functionality to your website?
 Our chatbot is here to help!
-Using vanilla JS on the frontend, it's lightweight and easy to use, with this shortcode:
+Using vanilla JS on the frontend, it's lightweight and easy to use, with this shortcode: [mwai_chatbot].
+Looks simple?
+Yes, but there are many parameters and countless ideas.
+Visite the [official documentation](https://meowapps.com/ai-engine/) for more information.

-[mwai_chat context="Converse as if you were Michael Jackson, talking from the afterlife." ai_name="Michael: " user_name="You: " start_sentence="Hi, my friend." ]

-There are a lot of parameters for the shortcode.
-And since there's no CSS included by default, you have complete control over the styling.
-However, there is an option to apply ChatGPT styling to the chatbot.

-Please visite the [official documentation](https://meowapps.com/ai-engine/) for more information.

 == Content Generator ==

-Looking to add some fresh content to your site?
-With this feature, you can generate articles with customizable headings, language, and other parameters.
-Feel free to play around with the settings and even modify the prompts to create exactly the content you need.
+Generate articles with customizable headings, language, and other parameters.
+Feel free to play around with the settings and even modify the prompts to craft exactly the content you need.

-== Image Generator ==

-You can generate custom images using DALL-E model and various customizable parameters.
-Keep in mind that currently, the images generated are only in square format (1024x1024) and there are some limitations, but the plugin will adapt as the limitations change.
+You can also generate images using DALL-E model.
+Keep in mind that currently, the images generated are only in square format (1024x1024) and there are some limitations (OpenAI is in beta).

 == Train your AI ==

-In the Fine Tuning section of AI Engine, you can prepare datasets, manage them, and train new models based on them, it's just a few click.
+In the Fine Tuning section of AI Engine, you can prepare datasets, manage them, and train new models based on them, in just a few click.

 == Meow Apps + AI ==